Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 ```

 - Execute cgpu onboarding script.
-Note: First time deployment will need subscription owner/administrator to execute the script. ([Learn about owner/administrator role](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin))
+Note: First time deployment will need subscription owner/administrator to execute the script to set up access to shared image. ([Learn about owner/administrator role](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin))
-If reuse the same resource group that has already been set up, only Contributor Role required.
+If re-use the same resource group that has already been set up, no specific role required as the Service Principal already have associated access.
 ```
 # This script will help to get you authenticated with Microsoft tenant
 # and get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.